Divorce Attorney FAQs

 Parents can deviate from the statutory formula as long they can provide the court with a sufficient reason to do so.
 Remember, the child has the right to be financially supported by both parents.

-If one parent is has fallen behind with child support payments, one of the first things you should do is to contact your local Child Support Enforcement Unit, which is usually administered through the County Attorney’s Office or the Department of Social Services.
+If one parent has fallen behind with child support payments, one of the first things you should do is to contact your local Child Support Enforcement Unit, which is usually administered through the County Attorney’s Office or the Department of Social Services.
 For almost no fee, they will assist you in attempting to collect the back child support owed.
 These state entities have special powers of enforcement, such as garnishing bank accounts, tax refunds, and revoking driver’s licenses to obtain compliance with a child support order.

 What is the Family Support Registry?